florianoefsj/blkOreJNI/README.md

 Options and arguments:

- - To encrypt the number "n" under the key "secret_key" and write the resulting binary into the file "file_out", use:
+ - To encrypt the number "n" under the key "secret_key" and write the resulting binary into the file "file_out", use the option: "enc", with args: "secret_key n file_out"

-enc secret_key n file_out

 e.g.

     java -Djava.library.path=./fastore blkOreJNI enc mysecretkey 15 a.ctxt

- - To compare two ciphertexts previously generated under the same key and stored at the files "a.ctxt" and "b.ctxt", use:
+ - To compare two ciphertexts previously generated under the same key and stored at the files "file1_in" and "file2_in", use the option: "cmp" with the args: "file1_in file2_in"

-cmp file1_in file2_in

 e.g.

     java -Djava.library.path=./fastore blkOreJNI cmp a.ctxt b.ctxt

 The cmp results will be: